Dharmik-afk/Python-nas/conductor/tracks/frontend_refine_20251230/plan.md

 This plan outlines the steps to refactor frontend components and enhance the user experience with mobile optimizations and action feedback.

-## Phase 1: Component Refactoring & Standardization
+## Phase 1: Component Refactoring & Standardization [checkpoint: c0d917a]
 Goal: Modularize core UI elements into reusable Jinja2 partials and standardize action controls.

 - [x] **Task 1: Refactor File Browser Cards** [0c005ae]